ctrlplusb/react-jobs/README.md

 ## Introduction

 This library provides you with a generic mechanism of attaching "jobs" to your React Components, and includes support for server rendering (i.e. within SSR/universal/isomorphic) apps.
+A common use case for this is to manage the fetching/prefetching of data for your components.

 ## Features

  - Resolve additional data/props for your components in a asynchronous or synchronous manner.
  - Fire a generic piece of "work" any time your component is mounted.
+ - Provides a config mechanism so that you can determine if your "work" needs to be re-executed for new props received on your component.
  - Simple `function` and `Promise` based API which allows you to easily compose additional features such as caching or 3rd party integrations (e.g. Redux).
  - Doesn't block your component from rendering when running asynchronous jobs.
 Instead it passes a "job" prop to your component that represents the state of a job.
 This allows you to show a "loading" component if you like, or continue rendering subtrees whilst the data loads.
 It's additionally trivial to cache asynchronous results to avoid your "loading" component flashing in/out of the DOM when a job has previously executed.
  - Separate data loading concerns from your components to ease testing.